libreswitch/ops/docs/ops-openvswitch-how-to-contribute.md

-# Contribuiting to Open vSwitch inside OpenSwitch
+# Contributing to Open vSwitch inside OpenSwitch
 ---

 This document describes the workflow for contributing to the ops-openvswitch